Haas Pavilion

-Walter A. Haas, Jr. Pavilion is an indoor arena on the campus of the University of California in Berkeley.
+Walter A. Haas, Jr. Pavilion is an indoor arena on the campus of the University of California, Berkeley.
 It is the home venue of the Golden Bears men's and women's basketball, women's volleyball, and men's and women's gymnastics teams.
 The arena is located in the middle of the main sports complex, overlooking Evans Diamond (baseball) and Edwards Stadium (track/soccer).

 History

 The arena was originally opened in 1933 as the Gymnasium for Men or Men's Gym; it was renamed Harmon Gym in 1959, after Oakland financier A.K.P.
 Harmon, who donated the funds to build Cal's first indoor athletic facility in 1879.
 When Lou Campanelli arrived in Berkeley in 1985, he tried to change Harmon's name to Harmon Arena, but it never caught on.

 One change Campanelli made that stuck, however, was renaming the playing surface Pete Newell Court in 1987 in honor of head coach Pete Newell, who led Cal to the national championship in 1959.
 The floor had been known as simply "Room 100" since Harmon opened.